-The learning objectives for this course are for students to develop creative and critical thinking skills, including the ability to identify essential information that will help them in problem solving.
+The learning objectives for this course are for students to develop creative and critical thinking skills, and learn to identify critical information that help them in problem solving.
 The students will appropriately reason, synthesize knowledge and evaluate information necessary to solve problems and form perspectives on issues facing the world today.

 STEM for Rising 9th and 10th Graders